 Luckily, there is a built-in Windows tool like DISM Tool in Windows 11/10/8 or System Update Readiness Tool in Windows 7/Vista that can resolve the problem.
 If running the Windows Update Troubleshooter or the WU online troubleshooter has not helped you, perhaps this post will.

-Fix corrupted Windows Update system files
+Fix corrupted Windows Update system files in Windows 11/10

-To fix Windows Update corruptions, open an elevated command prompt window.
+To fix Windows Update corruption, open an elevated command prompt window.
 To do this, type Command Prompt or CMD simply in the Search box, right-click Command Prompt, and choose ‘Run as administrator’ option.
 If you are prompted for an administrator password or confirmation, type the password, or click Allow.

 Once done, type the following command, and then press Enter to Run DISM: